flutter/engine/ci/builders/README.md

 and it is assumed the script is already an executable with the right permissions to run in the target platform.
 * **test_timeout_secs** - the timeout in seconds for the step running the test.
 This value overrides the default 1 hour timeout.
-It is recommended to add timeouts to tests leaking processes to allow LUCI services to collect logs.
+When debugging, or if a third-party program is known to misbehave, it is recommended to add timeouts to allow LUCI services to collect logs.
 * **name** - the name of the step running the script.
 * **parameters** - flags or parameters passed to the script.
 Parameters accept magic environment variables(placeholders replaced before executing